AhmetRasB/lyrics-finder/README.md

 # 🎵 Lyrics Finder
-I don't know about frontend, the design part was difficult :)
-Readme written by cursor
 A modern, responsive web application to find lyrics for your favorite songs.
 Built with React and styled with a Spotify-inspired theme.

 ![Lyrics Finder Logo](src/assets/images/logo.png)